-I spent several years taking multimedia classes at Berkeley City College.
-I learned about many ways to interact with digital tools, from designing web pages to small animations.
+I spent several years learning different forms of digital art at Berkeley City College.
+I learned about many ways to interact with word, image and motion.
+From designing web pages to small animations.
 The tools were interestingly strange, and exposed different sides of what I could express.
 The camera, the written word, animation, painting – it all is coming together and breaking apart.
 Collage, masking, notebooks filled with drawings from the past and present chatter to be opened and magicked into a second existence with other treatments.
+Writing began to surface.

 An installation - showed at Sweeties Bar in San Francisco - which I had never bothered to photograph, became a sticker.
 An idea which never had a proper medium (for 20 years!) now can become a short projection.

 I spend my time scheming, writing, making stuff by any available means.
 Anywhere you find me, it more likely might be outside sniffing around a forgotten shoreline, or back in the shop cutting, gluing, scribbling something or another.
 Making electronic collage.
 Going outside to see the world as it is, not some preserve separate from humanity.

 I work with the very young.
 I can be taught, I ride on the sea, love my friends.